Canadiens beat Panthers 4-1, clinch Atlantic Division title

 SUNRISE, Fla.
+(AP) -- Artturi Lehkonen was happy to be a part of the Montreal Canadiens' division-clinching performance.
-(AP) -- Artturi Lehkonen scored twice in the third period and had an assist to help the Montreal Canadiens clinch the Atlantic Division title with a 4-1 victory over the Florida Panthers on Monday night.

-Andrew Shaw and Alexander Radulov also scored for the Canadiens, and Charlie Lindgren stopped 31 shots in his second NHL start.
+Lehkonen scored twice in the third period and had an assist to help the Canadiens secure the Atlantic Division title with a 4-1 victory over the Florida Panthers on Monday night.
+Andrew Shaw and Alexander Radulov also scored for Montreal, and Charlie Lindgren stopped 31 shots in his second NHL start.

-Jonathan Marchessault scored for Florida and Reto Berra finished with 27 saves.
+''When we clinch a spot, it's always good news,'' Lehkonen said. ''Now we just have to keep building our game toward the playoffs.''

-Lehkonen put Montreal ahead 2-1 at 1:27 of the third as he beat Berra with a rising shot from between the circles high to the glove side.
+Lehkonen put Montreal ahead 2-1 at 1:27 of the third as he beat Florida goalie Reto Berra with a rising shot from between the circles high to the glove side.
 He made it a two-goal game when he followed Paul Byron's breakaway attempt by knocking in the rebound for his 16th with 3:11 remaining.

+''Of course, I'm just trying to help out the team in any way I can,'' Lehkonen said. ''Today I was fortunate enough to get a couple of bounces and I had a chance to go for a third one.''

 The 23-year-old Lindgren had to stop a 3-on-1 rush midway through the third period to preserve the lead en route to his first win since beating Carolina 4-2 last April 7.